Inbal Rabin-Lieberman

-Inbal Rabin-Lieberman (ענבל ליברמן; born October 9, 1998) is an Israeli woman who served as the security coordinator of kibbutz Nir Am.
-Because of her actions, Nir-Am was one of only two communities invaded by militants from the Gaza Strip on October 7, 2023 that did not suffer Israeli casualties during the attacks (the other was Ein HaBesor).
+Inbal Rabin-Lieberman (ענבל ליברמן; born 9 October 1998) is an Israeli woman who served as the security coordinator of kibbutz Nir Am.
+Because of her actions, Nir-Am was one of only two communities invaded by militants from the Gaza Strip on 7 October 2023 that did not suffer Israeli casualties during the attacks (the other was Ein HaBesor).

 Early life and education

 Inbal Rabin-Liberman was born in Kibbutz Nir Am and continued to reside there as of October 2023.
-She served in a combat unit of the IDF, and later studied at the Women's Leadership School.
+She served in a combat unit of the Israel Defense Forces, and later studied at the Women's Leadership School.

 Security coordinator

 In December 2022, the kibbutz appointed Inbal Rabin-Lieberman as its security coordinator.
 Her duties included helping secure the kibbutz during emergencies, until police or military reinforcements could arrive.
 Before her appointment, the position was held by her uncle Ami Rabin.
 Rabin-Lieberman became the first woman in the kibbutz to hold the position.
 After the appointment, she received congratulations from Ofir Libstein, head of the regional council of Shaar Ha-Negev.